Qatar building extensive fibre network deployment

 Qatar is considered to be one of the most highly connected markets in the Middle East and offers significant opportunity due to its high numbers of mobile and broadband subscribers combined with wealth due to its large natural gas reserves.

-Fixed-line penetration is relatively high in Qatar as is mobile.
-While such levels might suggest that there is little room for new competitors in the fixed-line or mobile markets; the very fluid and rapidly expanding population due to the large number of expatriate workers actually creates considerable opportunity.
+Fixed-line penetration is relatively high, as is mobile.
+While such levels might suggest that there is little room for new competitors in the fixed-line or mobile markets, the very fluid and rapidly expanding population due to the large number of expatriate workers creates considerable opportunity.

 The rapid rise is due to the influx of low income workers to participate in Qatar’s numerous infrastructure building projects, including those for the 2022 FIFA World Cup.
 The rapidly growing population is placing higher demand on infrastructure including hospitals, schools, housing, utilities and transportation.
 As a result Qatar is beginning to explore smart city concepts and deploy smart solutions led by construction of its Lusail City which is a planned urban development.

 Deployment of fibre networks in particular has been a key focus of the Qatar government and in 2015 the leading fixed player, Ooredoo, has over 200,000 of its fixed broadband customers connected to its fibre network.
 Qatar embarked on its extensive FttH deployment program in 2012 and an independent operating company, Qatar National Broadband Network Company (QNBN) was appointed to operate the network and offer wholesale broadband capacity to both Ooredoo and Vodafone Qatar.